-|Name of a custom role||100 bytes|
+|Title of a custom role||100 bytes|

 |Total size of the title, description, and permission names for a custom role||64 KB|

-|Policies and bindings|
+|Allow policies and role bindings|

-|Google groups in all bindings within a policy2||250|
+|Domains and Google groups in all role bindings within a single allow policy2||250|

-|All members (including Google groups) in all bindings within a policy2||1,500|
+|Total number of principals (including domains and Google groups) in all role bindings and audit-logging exemptions within a single policy3||1,500|

-|Logic operators in a binding's condition expression||12|
+|Logic operators in a role binding's condition expression||12|

-|Role bindings in a policy that include the same role and the same member, but different condition expressions||20|
+|Role bindings in an allow policy that include the same role and the same principal, but different condition expressions||20|

 |Service account ID||30 bytes|